 Discover San Sebastian

 San Sebastian is more than just a pretty face.
-The city has plenty on offer meaning no matter what you’re after you’re sure to find here in the city.
-With it’s a unique mix of both the Spanish and Basque culture, San Sebastian’s distinctive character will make you feel right at home from the very first day.
+The city has plenty to offer.
+No matter what you are after, you are sure to find here in the city.
+With its unique mix of both the Spanish and Basque culture, San Sebastian’s distinctive character will make you feel right at home from the very first day.
 It's no wonder that people say that San Sebastian is one of the nicest cities in all of Europe!